pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-nfts2me.md

 1. Specify a **“Minting Fee”**.
 It will be the price that the user has to pay to mint the NFT and you’ll receive for each mint, set 0 for “free minting”.
 By default it is set on native ETH.
 If you prefer to set the price using an ERC-20 like USDC, you can press on “ETH” and choose a different token.
 1. Set the **“Edition Size”**.
 This will be the maximum number of NFTs that can be minted for the collection.
-1. Click **“Deploy to Linea Testnet”**.
+1. Click **“Deploy to PepeSync Testnet”**.

-After clicking on “Deploy to Linea Testnet”, it will upload images to IPFS and then ask to confirm the TX
+After clicking on “Deploy to PepeSync Testnet”, it will upload images to IPFS and then ask to confirm the TX

 ![deploy to linea](/img/quests/nfts2me/deploy_to_linea.png)